Leah Johnson (volleyball)

-Leah Michele Johnson (born July 20, 1981) is an American former volleyball player and current head coach for the Michigan State Spartans women's volleyball team.
+Leah Michele Johnson (born July 20, 1981) is an American former volleyball player and most recently served as the head coach for the Michigan State Spartans women's volleyball team from 2022 to 2024.

 Personal life

 Johnson is a native of Fair Grove, Missouri.
 She played volleyball at her high school Marshfield High School.
 She played collegiately for Southwest Missouri State University.
 She has a bachelor's degree in Spanish and master's degree in International Affairs and Administration, both from Missouri State.

 She is married to A.J.
 Weissler and the couple has two children, Edith and PJ.

 Playing career

 Johnson played volleyball for Southwest Missouri State University from 2000–2003.
 Johnson served as a team captain and helped the team to four-straight seasons with 20 or more wins and a Missouri Valley Conference regular season title in 2003.
 She ranks among Missouri State's all-time and single-season digs leaders.
 In 2019, along with her former teammates and coach she was inducted into the Missouri Sports Hall of Fame.